SimOgaard/SpetsDev/README.md

 dictionary<int, triangle> vs itterating the whole array CreatePlaneJob should create a mesh that have no overlapping vertices Since this mesh is constant throughout the whole game, we should be able to remove a triangle

+how does constant buffers work, or how do i definy a structuredbuffer of lenth 1 ie just a struct

+are draw calls added if there are no triangles in submesh for that material?

+distance field slimes with traingle change that paints triangles slime color

 to create larger structures/buildings https://www.youtube.com/watch?v=0bcZb-SsnrA&ab_channel=BUasGames